Your Conversion Rate Optimization Guide for Better Results

 E.g.: Let’s compare an ad campaign landing page to a blog article.

-For the landing page, you conclude the potential is high.
+You conclude that the landing page’s potential is high.
 You plan on resizing a few images and buttons and working on a CTA.
-It’s also really important since you get paid traffic, and you expect leads to come through this page.
-The changes are of medium difficulty, and you expect to see results soon.
+This is also really important since you get paid traffic, and you expect leads to come through this page.
+The changes are difficult, and you expect to see results soon.

 Your blog article has the most organic traffic on your website.
 You want to modify a few CTAs and work on SEO to bring more interested readers to your website.
-In this case, the potential and interest are medium, but the task is difficult to accomplish.
+In this case, the potential and interest are medium, but the task is difficult.
 The blog article page already works pretty well, and any SEO activity will show results in a considerable amount of time.

 Between the two, the ad campaign landing page optimization should take place before the blog article.